CollinHerber/cnst-wiki-content/PlayerHouses.md

 | DESCRIPTION/ADDITIONS |     |     |     |     |     |     |     |     |     |     |

-> -   \*Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
-Choosing this upgrade will create a new room next to the master bedroom.
+> *Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
+Choosing this upgrade will create a new room next to the master bedroom.  {.is-info}

 # HEARTHFIRE DLC HOUSES